mreitschuster/RLbreakout/learning/3_obswrapper/README.md

 <img src="../pictures/3.1_observation_space_arrays_image.png" width="600" /><img src="../pictures/3.1_observation_space_arrays_state.png" width="600" />

 In the arrays we see that the downsampling *smears* the ball a bit.
-On the original array (right) we see clear cut 200 and 0 values, while on the state after the wrapper we see values in between.
+On the original array (right) I only show one colour channel.
+The others look the same.
+We see clear cut 200 and 0 values, while on the state after the wrapper we see values in between.

 # [3.2_aimbot.py](./3.2_aimbot.py)